Iku/Google-Forms-to-Discord/README.md

 ## Step 3: Open Discord and go to Server Settings > Webhooks and Create a new Webhook.
 ![Create a new Webhook.](https://pillow.s-ul.eu/9G6CaZ7P)

-### Note:The Channel is Important as this is the channel the responses will be sent
+### Note: The Channel is Important as this is the channel the responses will be sent to

 ## Step 4: Copy Webhook URL.
 ![Copy Webhook URL.](https://pillow.s-ul.eu/fcfrn7vt)